benitzer/gpx-track-cleaner/README.md

 - Cleaned GPX files are saved in a subfolder `/output` within the specified directory.
 - Duplicate entries are removed, and depending on the setting, only every nth track point is retained.

+### Elevation Adjustment
+In addition to filtering track points, the script includes an `elevation_increase` parameter that allows increasing the elevation of all track points by a fixed number of meters.
+This is particularly useful for better visualization in Google Earth Pro, where terrain data can sometimes cause track points to be hidden beneath the ground.
+By increasing the elevation (e.g., by 20 meters), these points remain visible.

+The `elevation_increase` parameter is hardcoded within the script and is not passed via the command line.
+By default, it is set to `0` meters, meaning no elevation adjustment is applied.
+If you need to modify it, open `gpx-cleaner.py` and adjust the value manually.

 ## Forked From

 This project is a fork of [gpx-track-cleaner by codeOfJannik](https://github.com/codeOfJannik/gpx-track-cleaner).
 Thanks to the original author for their work!